Fj00/CEL/README.md

 ## Getting Started

-The repository contains `cwl.txt`, the master CWL list.
-The `2-15` folder contains subsets of CWL by word length, from 2-15 letters.
-The `a-z` folder contains subsets of CWL by starting letter, from A-Z. More subset lists can be generated if desired.
-In the future, these lists will be updated to stay consistent with `cwl.txt`.
+The repository contains `cel.txt`, the master CEL list.
+The `2-15` folder contains subsets of CEL by word length, from 2-15 letters.
+The `a-z` folder contains subsets of CEL by starting letter, from A-Z. More subset lists can be generated if desired.
+In the future, these lists will be updated to stay consistent with `cel.txt`.

 ## Methodology

 The working spreadsheet is public.
-It currently contains 4 tabs, cwl is the current working list, 2s is just 2 letter word selection, 3s is 3 letter word selection, and movies is another list described below.
+It currently contains 4 tabs, cel is the current working list, 2s is just 2 letter word selection, 3s is 3 letter word selection, and movies is another list described below.
 The spreadsheet can be viewed at: https://docs.google.com/spreadsheets/d/1N-LfFbuuVA176f6pI8oTHYtpUGOy7t2i_ovsCTalq4A/edit?usp=sharing

 The starter list chosen was 2of12, which contains a list of common words and their inflections, created by finding words that were in at least 2 out of 12 dictionaries that were selected.
 More information on 2of12 here: http://wordlist.aspell.net/12dicts-readme/#2of12inf